ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Support/_index.md

 6. Continually expanding, diversifying and updating the authorship and [maintenance](/docs/contribution-guidelines/priorities/curate/) responsibilities of all ready4 software.

 ## When?
-We plan to begin seeking input into nascent advisory structures during 2023.
-The speed at which we undertake other activities to grow the ready4 community depends on our success at securing funding to provide required support infrastructure.
+The speed at which we undertake activities to grow the ready4 community depends on our success at securing funding to provide required support infrastructure.